4. Indigenous People and STEM

 Reflection Questions:

-Both the video of Albert Wiggan and the video of Dr. Leroy Little Bear addresses the traditional knowledge and STEM knowledge that Indigenous people have always had.
+Both the videos reference the traditional STEM knowledge that Indigenous people have always had.
 With this in mind:

-- What did you take away from Albert Wiggan’s TED talk?
+- What did you take away from Crash Course talk?
 Why?

 - What did you take away from Dr. Leroy Little Bear’s talk?
 Why?